 I still get the same salary with that much more work.

-My county eliminated media assistants, which cut two full-time positions, and when the part-time … [ More ]
+My county eliminated media assistants, which cut two full-time positions, and when the … [ More ]

 I taught middle school and high school science for 13 years.